ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The following virtual server instances (VSIs) are ordered:
 * A VSI for IBM CloudBuilder, which is shut down after the instance deployment is completed.
-* You can choose to deploy a single Microsoft Windows Server VSI for Microsoft Active Directory (AD) or two high availability Microsoft Windows VMs in the management cluster to help enhance security and robustness.
+* You can choose to deploy a single Microsoft® Windows® Server VSI for Microsoft Active Directory™ (AD) or two high availability Microsoft Windows VMs in the management cluster to help enhance security and robustness.

 ### Storage
 {: #vc_vcenterserveroverview-storage}